What is stress?

 The buildup of stress can be detrimental to both one’s physical and mental health.
 The changes in the body that help prepare it to fight or flee are helpful in the short term, but these same physiological reactions can be damaging when experienced chronically.
 For instance, long-term exposure to stress can lead to health problems such as high blood pressure, increased risk of heart attack and stroke, digestive problems, sleep problems, chronic pain, and fertility issues, to name a few.
 Stress can also affect one’s mental health such as contributing to frustration and agitation, depression, and anxiety disorders as well as possibly leading to suicide.
 Beyond these dangerous health issues, chronic stress can interfere with one’s productivity and happiness in life.
 Therefore, it is important to keep in control of stress and practice stress reduction.

 How much stress is too much?

 The amount of stress that is unhealthy is different for everyone.
 Some people handle a lot of stress and responsibilities well and even thrive on them, while others feel overwhelmed and beat down.
 However, if stress is leading to physical or mental ailments, causing one to use unhealthy means of coping such as alcohol or drugs, or negatively impacts one’s life, one’s stress level may be too high.

 Here are some common signs of too much stress to look out for:

 While stress and anxiety differ, the experience and effects are similar and both are important to recognize and reduce.
 Both anxiety and stress overload can be damaging to both our bodies and minds and can inhibit one from fully experiencing life.
-Fortunately, there are many ways to better deal with our stressors in order to reduce the negative effects of too much stress.
-In this course we will learn a number of ways in which you can better manage your stress and anxiety and help you to live a more enjoyable and productive life.
+Fortunately, there are many ways to better deal with our stressors to reduce the negative effects of too much stress.
+In this course, we will learn several ways in which you can better manage your stress and anxiety and help you to live a more enjoyable and productive life.